Sam-Gold-See/Puzzle-Game/README.md

 This project is based on itheima but does not include `src\game\ui\RegisterFrame.java`.
 You can use the entire project if you wish.
 I hope it also helps you study Java effectively.

-If you want to contact me, you can send an email to `chunxin.huang@m.scnu.edu.cn`.
+If you want to contact me, you can email `chunxin.huang@m.scnu.edu.cn`.